Prof.dr. P.H. Vos

 Dogmatics / ethics

-Pieter Vos, PhD, is Professor of Military Chaplaincy Studies and Associate Professor of Ethics at the Protestant Theological University, Groningen and Amsterdam respectively.
-He is also Director of the International Reformed Theological Institute (IRTI).
+Pieter Vos, PhD, is Professor of Ethics and Military Chaplaincy Studies at the Protestant Theological University.
+Also he is Director of the International Reformed Theological Institute (IRTI).

 In 2002, he received his PhD (cum laude, 'with the highest distinction') from the Theological University Kampen (Koornmarkt), now part of the Protestant Theological University, on the dissertation De troost van het ogenblik: Kierkegaard over God en het lijden (The Solace of the Moment: Kierkegaard on God and Suffering).